SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 ## Computer Programs

-**Computer programs** represent **series of commands** written in a particular **programming language**, like Python, C#, Java, JavaScript, Ruby, PHP, C, C++, Go etc. In order to write commands, we need to be familiar with the **syntax and semantics of the language** we'll be using, in our case – **Python**.
+**Computer programs** represent **series of commands** written in a particular **programming language**, like Python, C#, Java, JavaScript, Ruby, PHP, C, C++, Go etc. To write commands, we need to be familiar with the **syntax and semantics of the language** we'll be using, in our case – **Python**.
 In this book we're going to cover programming in general, as well as Python's particular syntax and semantics.
 We will examine each step of writing code, starting with the simplest and eventually reaching more complex programming constructs.

 ### Algorithms